apigee/apigee-config-maven-plugin/README.md

 To run the plugin and use edge.json jump to samples project `cd /samples/EdgeConfig` and run

 `mvn install -Ptest -Dusername=<your-apigee-username> -Dpassword=<your-apigee-password> -Dapigee.config.options=create`

+To run the plugin and use a config file similar to edge.json in any directory jump to samples project `cd /samples/EdgeConfig` and run

+`mvn install -Ptest -Dusername=<your-apigee-username> -Dpassword=<your-apigee-password> -Dapigee.config.file=<path-to-config-file> -Dapigee.config.options=create`

 To run the plugin and use the multi-file config format jump to samples project `cd /samples/EdgeConfig` and run